Web Server and DNS on Apple using Homebrew

 <VirtualHost *:80>

-DocumentRoot "/Users/example/Sites"
+DocumentRoot "/Users/example/public_html"

 ServerName example.net